davutbayik/food-delivery-time-prediction/README.md

 | XGBoost           | 5.66  | 0.63     |
 | LightGBM          | 4.13  | 0.81     |

-> **Note**: These are example values.
-Replace with your actual evaluation metrics from the notebook.

 ### 🔍 Summary

 - **Random Forest** achieved the best performance overall, slightly outperforming LightGBM in both accuracy and generalization.